jw35/acp_lobby_screen/pi_kiosk/README.md

 ### Have the Pi desktop top taskbar auto-hide

 Right-click the taskbar at the top of the screen.
-Choose 'auto-hide' with a 2-pixel 'hidden size'.
-The taskbar should disappear but you can get it back by moving the mouse to the top of the screen.
+Choose 'Panel Preferences' then on the 'Advanced' tab under 'Automatic Hiding' set the checkbox 'Minimise panel when not in use' and set 'Size when minimised' to 2 pixels.
+This will auto-hide the top menu bar with a 2-pixel 'hidden size' so it should disappear but you can get it back by moving the mouse to the top of the screen.

 ### You may need to mess with the *Pi* display overscan settings